Page Sections: Local History | Suburb Profiles | Wollongong Maps

 Wollongong enjoys a rich sense of community and cultural heritage, with people from more than 30 different language groups and 20 religious backgrounds living in harmony.
 A deep respect for others' traditions and regular celebrations of diverse customs add to the vibrant tapestry of community life and provide another dimension to our increasingly sophisticated city.

 More information on local history on the Wollongong City Libraries website.

 We have created profiles of Wollongong's suburbs that contain historical and factual information.
 Details of resources used in preparing these pages are available in the bibliography.
 The profiles also include links to other websites that contain useful information about the suburbs.

 We are still working on a few suburb profiles.
 If you cannot find information for the suburb you are interested in please ring our Wollongong Central Library - Local Studies section on 4227 7418.
 Staff will be happy to help you find the information you need.

-More information on suburb profiles in our library site.
+More information on suburb profiles on the Wollongong City Libraries website.

 Images of people, places and events dating back to the mid 1800s.
 The collection may include images or names of people now deceased.